fusterma/JUAS2024B/installation_guide.md

 ## Appendix B: Python Packages

 You can leverage python's capability by exploring a galaxy of packages.
 Below you can find the most useful for our course (focus mostly on `numpy`, `matplotlib` and `pandas`).
-The cpymad library is the one used to link the Python environment with the MAD-X software (from all the methods included in this library during the MAD-X workshop we will focus only on the `call`, `table.twiss.dframe`, `table.summ.dframe` and `table.track.dframe` methods, you can find an example of how to use it [here](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py))).
+The cpymad library is the one used to link the Python environment with the MAD-X software (from all the methods included in this library during the MAD-X workshop we will focus only on the `call`,`input`, `table.twiss.dframe`, `table.summ.dframe` and `table.track.dframe` methods, you can find an example of how to use it [here](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py))).

 ### The *numpy* package
 To get familiar with the *numpy* package have a look at the following [summary poster](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Numpy_Python_Cheat_Sheet.pdf).